-When running applications that creates and releases loads of new instances using the session.newInstance and session.release interface the scalability is hampered dramatically and lots of overhead is created for the application.
+When running applications that create and release large amounts of new session instances using the session.newInstance and session.release interface, the scalability is hampered dramatically and a significant overhead is created for the application.

 Using the BPF tool it was clear that more than a quarter of the CPU time is spent in the call to session.newInstance.
-ClusterJ uses Java Reflection to be handled dynamic class objects.
+ClusterJ uses Java Reflection to handle dynamic class objects.